Dgyosh/Dgyosh/README.md

 - 👋 Hi, I’m @Dgyosh
 - 👀 I’m interested in paragliding and crypto
-- 🌱 I’m currently learning statistic
+- 🌱 I’m currently learning PhD Statistic and Econometric
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on creating platform for tournaments
-- 📫 How to reach me by mail
+- 📫 How to reach me by d.gyoshev@gmail.com

 <!---
 Dgyosh/Dgyosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.